-Our initial visit to you property will be led by one of our partners, assisted by a member of our Estate Agency Team.
-This is an opportunity for you to get to know the team and the services we provide and for us assess the property and your personal requirements.
+Our initial visit to you property will be led by one of our partners, assisted by a member of our Estate Agency Group.
+This is an opportunity for you to get to know the group and the services we provide and for us assess the property and your personal requirements.

 At this meeting, we will provide a review of the current market climate, local area prices and recent sales figures, plus potential strategies for marketing your property.

 We will also give you an indication of the costs and outlays likely to be incurred in selling your property.